 While this defense is Saleh’s, he won’t be calling the plays during games.
 He wants to have more of a CEO head coach role and hired Falcons linebackers coach Jeff Ulbrich to run his defense.
 Ulbrich had been with another Carroll disciple, Dan Quinn, in Atlanta in 2015.
 So Ulbrich knows this 4-3/Cover 3 defense well.

-Sam Ficken has made just 76 percent of his field goals through two seasons with the Jets, so he could be on thin ice in a training camp competition with Chase McLaughlin, who has made 22-of-28 career field goals with other teams since 2019.
+The Jets cut Sam Ficken early in training camp after connecting on just 76 percent of his field goals through two seasons with the team, which left undrafted rookies Chris Naggar (SMU) and Matt Ammendola (Oklahoma State) to vie for the job.
+It's possible the Jets could bring in another kicker at some point or sign another veteran free agent before the season starts.
 Braden Mann finished 30th in the NFL last season in yards per punt, after the Jets drafted him in the sixth round in 2020.
-So he’s no sure thing to keep his job, either, but is probably in better shape than Ficken.
+So he could be fighting for his job in camp too.
 Expect wide receiver Braxton Berrios and cornerback Corey Ballentine to reprise their roles as punt returner and kickoff returner, respectively.